justin-kleid/justin-kleid.github.io/_pages/about.md

 {: .text-justify}

-A final cryptic tip: interpret the content of this website with your own creativity and perhaps you will uncover easter eggs here as well.
-For instance, consider that Nero was the 5th Caesar of the Roman Empire.
-Does that have any deeper meanings?
+A final cryptic tip: interpret the content of this website with your own creativity and maybe find your own easter eggs here.
+Did you know Nero was the 5th Caesar of the Roman Empire?

 {: .text-justify}